avel-front/collection/input-focus-blur-copy/readme.md

-This project contains an example of using INPUT, FOCUS, BLUR, COPY.
+This project contains an example of using INPUT, COPY, FOCUS, BLUR, FOCUSIN, FOCUSOUT.
 Open main.js.